The Last Spritz

 Armani Code Parfum

 It's one of the most office-appropriate picks on this list precisely because it never pushes too hard.
-The projection is moderate — people near you will notice, but you won't overpower a conference room.
+Projection is solid but controlled — people in the room notice without you overpowering a conference.
 Longevity sits around 7–8 hours, which easily carries through a full workday.

 Born in Roma Intense